Bertomalone/primakara-info/README.md

 # Starter Kit for Asteroit Fullstack Web App with [Ruby on Rails](https://rubyonrails.org/)

 ## Features
-This is only the blueprint of every Asteroit web app
+This is only the blueprint of every Asteroit web app using Rails

 ## Setup Project
 1. Make sure [Ruby](https://www.ruby-lang.org) is already installed with version: `2.6.0`